Dr Kathryn Allinson

 Biography

-I am Lecturer in Law at the University of Bristol, teaching international, migration and human rights law.
-I am also a Researcher on the Horizon 2020 PROTECT project led by Professor Elspeth Guild.
-In this role I have contributed to a number of commentaries and blogs on the Global Compact on Migration, as well as publishing widely on the topic and producing a Handbook for Legal Practitioners on The Global Compact on Migration.
+Kathryn is a Senior Lecturer in Law at the University of Bristol, where she teaches international and human rights law.
+She serves as the Director of the Human Rights Implementation Centre, leading the Human Rights Law Clinic, which collaborates with external human rights organisations to support their initiatives and enhance the implementation of human rights globally.
+Additionally, Kathryn was a researcher on the Horizon 2020 PROTECT project, directed by Professor Elspeth Guild.
+In this capacity, she contributed to various commentaries and blogs on the Global Compact on Migration, published extensively on the topic, and produced a Handbook for legal practitioners on the Global Compact on Migration.

-I am the Managing Editor of the peer-reviewed journal The International Community Law Review.
+Moreover, Kathryn is the Managing Editor of the peer-reviewed journal, The International Community Law Review.

 Research interests

-Kathryn's research concerns the establishment of state responsibility for breaches of international law focussing on the interaction of human rights and humanitarian law in relation to displacement, and the protection of socio-economic human rights during conflict.
+Kathryn's research concerns the establishment of state responsibility for breaches of international law focussing on the interaction of human rights and humanitarian law in relation to displacement.
 Specific interests includes issues of causation, attribution and jurisdiction as well as treaty interpretation and the fragmentation of international law.

 Projects and supervisions